zkrising/zkrising/README.md

 ## Q?

-Well, my main personal project at the moment is not public (East-Coast translation: "Stealth Mode").
+Well, my main personal project at the moment is not public (In East-Coast parlance: "Stealth Mode").
 It's not exactly unlike what I've done before, but I've definitely matured a lot as an engineer since starting it.
 It's a year underway now, and will be a while before it's even worth showing to the world.